 Though aimed at practitioners or aspiring practitioners who would like to move away from tricks and tools towards a more relational and reflective approach, This course is suitable for anyone who wants to find new ways of working that are client-centred and rooted in thinking about life in an open and philosophical manner.
 It will help you to connect with clients on a human level, with a focus on ‘being with’ rather than ‘doing to’.

-The workshop comprises additional personal exercises to help you to understand how existential ideas relate to your own personal life, Including illustrative case studies to help ground the learning in real life scenarios.
+The workshop comprises additional personal exercises to help you to understand how existential ideas relate to your own personal life, including illustrative case studies to help ground the learning in real life scenarios.
+You will also receive a downloadable ebook to accompany the course.

 The course has been recognised by the International Coach Federation as providing 12 hours of Continuing Coach Education and so can be used for coaches renewing their ICF credentials.